Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Superweapons can add 1-time superweapons to the firer like the nuke crate.
 Granted types can be additionally randomized using the same rules as with LimboDelivery (see above).
 - `SW.GrantOneTime.InitialReady` specifies if all new granted superweapons will be ready for launch.
 If not set this behaviour will be managed by `SW.InitialReady` of the granted superweapon.
+- `SW.GrantOneTime.ReadyIfExists` specifies if superweapons should be ready for launch if already exists.
+If not set this behaviour will be managed by `SW.GrantOneTime.InitialReady` or `SW.InitialReady` of the granted superweapon.
 - `Message.GrantOneTimeLaunched` will be displayed to the firer when the main superweapon is launched.
 - `EVA.GrantOneTimeLaunched` will be played to the firer when the main superweapon is launched.
 - These superweapons can be made random with these optional tags.
 The game will randomly choose only a single superweapon from the list for each roll chance provided.